usab-skrow/swe-ireland/subtopics/culture.md

 11. Be sensitive: To pronunciation of a person's name, a person's pronouns - gender (biological or otherwise), personal beliefs, etc
 12. Work Life Balance: Work is part of your life, Not your entire life.
 If you find you are not able to make time for other things, take a break and prioritize your workload.
 Health & Family takes precedence over Work.
 Contact outside work hours is strict no no.
 13. Directness & Sarcasm: This is funny in a way.
 Some cultures in the EU have speaking your mind and being blunt about things.
 This can seem rude/mean in other cultures where people sugar coat criticism to not hurt feelings.
 Also sarcasm levels are higher than what I am used to.
 Don't say nobody warned you!
-14. Tech in Ireland (Dublin) is a very multi-cultural.
+14. Tech in Ireland (Dublin) is very multi-cultural.
 So don't be surprised if you don't find any Irish person in the team.
 Or if you find everyone in the team is from your country.
 Can happen!